Yelp/detect-secrets/docs/audit.md

 Instead, reporting arguments should be passed in as environment variables.
 The [run-in-pipeline](./scripts/../../scripts/run-in-pipeline.sh) script comes packaged with this image.

-Please refer to this script for a list of environment variables it takes in and what they do.
+Please refer to this script for a documented list of inputted environment variables.

 Note that this script will update your baseline by default, unless `--env SKIP_SCAN=true` is passed in after `docker run`.
 Also, the default value for the baseline file is `.secrets.baseline`.
 If your baseline is named differently, the default value can be overridden with `--env BASELINE=your_baseline_filename`.
 Additionally, all `fail-on` options will be used by default.